everdimension/physical-link/README.md

 - Develop npm packages locally and see the results in other local projects
 - No monorepos
 - No symlinks
-- No file: protoloc schemas in package.json
+- No file: protocol schemas in package.json
 - Doesn't break node resolution like symlinks
 - Works with any bundler
 - Links only the files that npm would [actually publish](https://docs.npmjs.com/cli/v9/using-npm/developers#keeping-files-out-of-your-package)